 12. SYSTEM WIDE SETTINGS > "Allow automatic import of emails into candidates".
 If in step 1 you chose to activate the email interface so all your emails can be managed through our email client tool, BUT you don't want all incoming mail to be recorded against candidate records, then select 'No' from the drop down list.
 Otherwise, select 'Yes'.

 13. When you have completed all the settings, click 'Save'.

-Important: If you are using email by Google, you may also need to update your account's security settings.
+If you are using email by Google, you may also need to update your account's security settings.

-Safeguarding against mail conversations between users being added to test candidates
+Preventing mail conversations between users being added to test candidates

 We understand that it can be tempting for users to add themselves as a test candidate sometimes.
 This might be in the early days of them using the system, or to test the application workflow on an advert they have posted.
 This is completely fine, but if they use their work email on that candidate record then there is a high risk that conversations between them and another user in your company will be exposed in the idibu timeline, or found by colleagues recorded on the test candidate's record notes.
 If the user concerned is a member of the management team, then the implications for these mail conversations being recorded becomes even more serious.